THE-DEEPDAS/Anveshak/docs/index.md

-# Cold Mailer Documentation
+# Anveshak  Documentation

-Welcome to the Cold Mailer documentation.
+Welcome to the Anveshak  documentation.
 This comprehensive set of documents provides detailed information about the system's architecture, features, APIs, and usage instructions.

 ## Documentation Index

 ### User Documentation

-- [**User Guide**](./user-guide.md) - Complete guide for end users on how to use the Cold Mailer application
+- [**User Guide**](./user-guide.md) - Complete guide for end users on how to use the Anveshak  application
 - [**Installation and Setup**](./installation-setup.md) - Instructions for installing and configuring the application

 ### Technical Documentation